esanmiguelc/ttt-clojure-ui/README.md

-# Tic Tac Toe in Clojure
+# Tic Tac Toe in Clojure Command-Line

 ### Project dependencies
   - Make sure you have the latest version of [leiningen](http://leiningen.org)